IIIT-Sricity-FSD-2024-2028/5_CareerNest/README.md

 ##  Problem Statement

-Campus placement and internship management in colleges involves multiple stakeholders such as candidates, recruiters, alumni, faculty, and the placement cell.
+Campus placement and internship management in colleges involves multiple stakeholders such as candidates, recruiters, alumni, and the Senior placement Officer.
 Currently, much of this process relies on **emails, spreadsheets, messaging apps, and manual coordination**, which leads to:

 - Lack of transparency for candidates about application status
 - Manual errors in eligibility checking
 - Delays in communication between stakeholders
 - Difficulty in tracking referrals and recruitment stages
-- High coordination overhead for the placement cell
+- High coordination overhead for the Senior placement Officer

 There is a need for a **centralized, structured, and transparent system** that models how placements actually happen in practice, while enforcing institutional rules and providing clear visibility to all stakeholders.